A Duty of Care

 - Homeowners – EICR tests are recommended every 10 years unless the property has a swimming pool, in which case it should be tested once every year.

-The frequency of EICR tests depends largely on the property in question.
+The frequency of electrical testing EICR depends largely on the property in question.
 Swimming pools, for example, need an EICR test taken every year.
 This is because of the dangers of live electrical wiring in close proximity to water.
 For landlords of regular properties, EICRs are recommended every 5 years although this can be subject to change.

 EICR certificates for landlords who are renting out a new property are essential.
 It’s crucial to ensure electrical safety wherever possible.
 If you aren’t certain that electrics are safe then it’s not worth taking the risk.
 The potential dangers of an electrical accident are huge.
 The damage caused could end up costing far more in repairs and compensation than the EICR test itself.